Seal of Muhammad

-The most popular design – the muqwaki design used on several Jihadist flags – is the replica of a seal purportedly used by Muhammad on a letter addressed to al-Muqawqis.
+A second seal, of a different design, is the Muqwaki seal.
+It is the most popular design, used on several Jihadist flags such as the ISIS flag.
+It is the replica of a seal purportedly used by Muhammad on a letter addressed to al-Muqawqis.
 Scholars have determined the letter to be a literary forgery on palaeographic grounds.

 Topkapı seal

 Jean-Baptiste Tavernier in 1675 reported that the seal was kept in a small ebony box in a niche cut in the wall by the foot of a divan in the relic room at Topkapı.
 The seal itself is encased in crystal, approximately 3" × 4", with a border of ivory.
 It has been used as recently as the 17th century to stamp documents.

 The seal is a rectangular piece of red agate, about 1 cm in length, inscribed with محمد رسول الله (i.e., Allāh "God" in the first line, rasūl "messenger" in the second line and Muḥammad at the bottom similarly as shown in the above image).
 According to Muslim historiographical tradition, Muhammad's original seal was inherited by Abu Bakr, Umar, and Uthman, but lost by Uthman in a well in Medina.
 Uthman is said to have made a replica of the seal, and this seal was supposedly found in the capture of Baghdad (1534) and brought to Istanbul.

 According to George Frederick Kunz, when Muhammad was about to send a letter to the Emperor Heraclius, he was told he needed a seal to be recognized as coming from him.
 Muhammad had a seal made of silver, with the words Muḥammad rasūl Allāh or "Muhammad the Apostle of God."
 The three words, on three lines, were on the ring, and Muhammad ordered that no duplicate was to be made.
 After his death, the ring came down to Uthman, who accidentally dropped the ring into the well of Aris.
 The well was so deep the bottom has never been found, and the ring remained lost.
 At that time a copy was made, but the loss of the original ring was assumed to be an indication of ill-fortune to come.

 Sir Richard Francis Burton writes that it is a "Tradition of the Prophet" that carnelian is the best stone for a signet ring, and that tradition was still in use in 1868.
 The carnelian stone is also "a guard against poverty".